 The colossal display depicted by these statues will catch your attention the moment you land in Pyongyang and foreigners are required to show a lot of respect for the monument and take it seriously.
-When laying flowers at the statue, one is required to wear formal dress even though it isn’t strict as such.
+When laying flowers at the statue, one is required to wear a formal dress even though it isn’t as strict as such.

 The Pyongyang Metro system has a depth of 110 meters and has is known to be the deepest worldwide and tourists will visit the place to see the stations.
-The Juche tower is a monument with a height of 170 meters and a trip to its top is always awesome and enjoyable.
+The Juche Tower is a monument with a height of 170 meters and a trip to its top is always awesome and enjoyable.
 The biggest children’s Palace in North Korea is located in Pyongyang city and this is a place where children spend their free time practicing their special skills and arts.

-It has a ballet, gymnastics, rhythmic dance, musical instruments, singing, basketball, calligraphy, embroidery and volleyball and other things.
+It has a ballet, gymnastics, rhythmic dance, musical instruments, singing, basketball, calligraphy, embroidery and volleyball, and other things.
 The 150 stores Ryugyong Hotel building seems to dominate the skyline in Pyongyang with a height of more than 300 meters.
-The USS Pueblo was an American vessel capture by North Korean army and it’s displayed in Pyongyang city.
+The USS Pueblo was an American vessel capture by the North Korean army and it’s displayed in Pyongyang city.

 The stamp shop has some of the beautifully designed postage stamps and you can buy souvenirs here as well as postcards.
 The Arirang Mass Games refer to one of the largest performances on earth that features more than 100, 000 performers.
 The Arch of Triumph is a commemoration of the country’s liberation from Japanese dominance.

-The North Korea Film Studio in Pyongyang is the filming spot of the country where you will find films from Japan, China, Russia and other countries.
+The North Korea Film Studio in Pyongyang is the filming spot of the country where you will find films from Japan, China, Russia, and other countries.
 Since foreigners are not allowed to keep wandering in the city, taking some guided city tours would be a great way to spend you’re your time in Pyongyang.